 Understanding AstraZeneca's Unusual Options Activity

-AstraZeneca (NASDAQ:AZN) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $57.28 following the option alert.
+Shares of AstraZeneca (NASDAQ:AZN) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $57.64.

 - Expiration Date: 2021-07-30